aldryn/aldryn-events/docs/development.rst

 Divio AG
 ********

-Aldryn Events was created at `Divio AG <https://divio.ch/>`_ of Zürich, Switzerland and is released under a BSD licence.
+Aldryn Events was created by `Divio AG <https://divio.ch/>`_ and is released under a BSD licence.

 Aldryn Events is compatible with Divio's `Aldryn <http://aldryn.com>`_ cloud-based `django CMS <http://django-cms.org>`_ hosting platform, and